hannahbronstein97/hannahbronstein97.github.io/index.md

 ## Current Projects and Interests:

 ### Undergraduate Research
-- Undergraduate thesis in developmental biology at Reed College
+- Undergraduate thesis in developmental biology at Reed College.
+-Independnet research projects in gene regulation, cell biology, microbiology, developmental biology, and ecology at Reed College.

 ### Other Interests
-- Hiking and mountaineering in the Pacific North West and Adirondack Sate Park
+- Hiking and mountaineering in the Pacific North West and Adirondack Sate Park.
-- Musical performance (a capella and acoustic guitar)
+- Musical performance (a capella and acoustic guitar).